ioaneomerod/ioaneomerod.github.io/projects/jni.md

 The two hardest parts about this assignment were trying to switch between writing Java and C code and getting everything to compile and execute.
 Trying to debug and switch between Java and C while coding was a challenge as I had never worked on multiple languages at the same time before but it’s something I found valuable to be able to switch from one language to another.
 Getting the files to compile together was also the biggest challenge as I was having trouble including a path for the code to run.

+Here is the source code for my project